Overview

 Supported Software Versions

-An important consideration when installing the Kerio Outlook Connector is the version of Kerio Connect, Windows, and Outlook that you intend to use.
+An important consideration when installing the Kerio Outlook Connector is the version of Kerio Connect, Windows, and Outlook you intend to use.
 It would be best if you verified that the version of Windows and Outlook are fully supported for use with KOFF.
-Note that support for standard KOC is limited, and in most cases, KOFF should be used instead.
+Note that support for standard KOC is limited; in most cases, KOFF should be used instead.

 Outlook’s Volume-Licensed (VL) version is commonly impacted by these staggered release cycles due to being a few cycles behind the non-VL versions of Outlook.
 Issues that Microsoft has already patched on the non-VL versions may reappear within the VL releases as the release cycle catches up, as seen within KOFF installation fails with 1722 error.